 Plan to be safe and stay fit with these tips for exercising during cold weather:

 - Don’t dress too warmly.
 A lot of heat is generated when you exercise that may cause you to sweat and you may become chilled once your sweat dries.
 Wear light layers and remove them as needed.
 The first layer should be a thin material that draws sweat away from the body.
 Avoid wearing cotton, which tends to cause sweat to pool on your skin.

 - Protect your ears, hands and feet from frostbite.
 Wear a hat or headband to protect your ears from the cold.
 Consider wearing a thin pair of gloves under a heavier pair of gloves or mittens.
 Remove the heavier pair if your hands begin to sweat.

 - Know the signs and symptoms of hypothermia.
-Exercising in cold, rainy weather increases the risk of hypothermia; so does being an older adult.
-Symptoms of hypothermia include intense shivering, loss of coordination and fatigue.
+Exercising in cold, rainy weather increases the risk of hypothermia, as does being an older adult.
+Symptoms of hypothermia include intense shivering, loss of coordination, and fatigue.

 If you currently aren’t physically active, you may want to view the Centers for Disease Control and Prevention (CDC) for ideas to add physical activity to your life.
 The CDC recommends that adults get 150 minutes per week of physical activity a week and children get at least 60 minutes daily.

 Written by Ann Schwader, Nutrition Field Specialist at SDSU Extension.